Jacob-Jeffries/m11c/README.md

 ![New Note](./screenshots/note_3.png)

 * To save the new note, click on the SAVE ICON that appears after filling in the note's body.
-It will then be rendered as one of the ntoes in the  left-hand column.
+It will then be rendered as one of the notes in the  left-hand column.

 ![Saved Note](./screenshots/note_5.png)

 ## Credits

 Coded by Jacob Jeffries
-With started code provided by MSI Bootcamp
+With started code provided by MSU Bootcamp

 ## License